On the theory of Gordan-Noether on homogeneous forms with zero Hessian (Improved version): Introduction

 Gordan and Noether's idea and proof techniques appear quite new and they are interesting in their own right, and they give us a series of new problems, some of which will be investigated in our subsequent papers.

-0.2cm In 1990, H.\ Yamada wrote a paper\cite{HY}, under Grant-in-Aid no.\@20022551 entitled ``On the hypersurface defined by a form whose Hessian identically vanishes.''
+0.2cm In 1990, H.\ Yamada wrote a paper \cite{HY}, under Grant-in-Aid no.\@ 20022551 entitled ``On the hypersurface defined by a form whose Hessian identically vanishes.''
 It was unpublished because it was incomplete; however, he defined and systematically studied ``the self-vanishing system of polynomials,'' as he named them.
 This paper was written to finish Yamada's paper \cite{HY}.

-This paper was written without a prior knowledge of Lossen's paper \cite{clossen} and I gave a 3 hour lecture on this subject at the workshop ``Aspects of SLP and WLP'' held in Hawaii Tokai International College in Honolulu in September 2012, where I learned that Lossen had written a paper~\cite{clossen} in the same direction and that there were other related papers~\cite{ciliberto_russo_francesco_simis} and \cite{garbagnati_repetto}.
-Clearly the objectives of Lossen's paper and this are identical.
+An earlier version of this paper was written by the first author only without a prior knowledge of Lossen's paper \cite{clossen}.
+The first author gave a 3 hour lecture on this subject at the workshop ``Aspects of SLP and WLP'' held in Hawaii Tokai International College in Honolulu in September 2012, where he learned that Lossen had written a paper~\cite{clossen} in the same direction and that there were other related papers~\cite{ciliberto_russo_francesco_simis} and \cite{garbagnati_repetto}.
+Clearly the objectives of Lossen's paper and this paper are identical.
 However the methods employed are different, although both are based on the same source, i.e., on the paper of Gordan and Noether \cite{GNzzz}.